 [EXPAND ALL / COLLAPSE ALL]

 Training takes place for approximately 4-6 hours per day, 5 days per week (Monday through Friday) over the three week period (for a total of at least 60 hours of training).
-The Veteran will need to arrange his/her work and home schedules so that this is possible.
-The family and/or other members of the Veteran’s support system will be required to attend one day of training during the intensive training period.
+The client will need to arrange his/her work and home schedules so that this is possible.
+The family and/or other members of the client’s support system will be required to attend one day of training during the intensive training period.

 The dog remains the property of Hero Dogs during this time.
-Veterans must agree to adhere to all Hero Dogs rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
+Clients must agree to adhere to all Hero Dogs rules and regulations concerning the care and training of the dog, including daily exercise, training, and grooming requirements.
 Failure to do so or to meet the training commitment will result in removal from the program and return of the dog to Hero Dogs.

 - a practical test of basic obedience and public access behavior conducted in a public location, and

 If the team does not pass the certification examination, they will be given additional time to prepare and practice before taking it again.
-Up to three attempts to pass the certification will be given, but if the team cannot pass after three attempts, the Veteran will be released from the program and the dog returned to Hero Dogs.
+Up to three attempts to pass the certification will be given, but if the team cannot pass after three attempts, the client will be released from the program and the dog returned to Hero Dogs.

 Re-certification of a team is not required, either by Hero Dogs or by law.
 However, if the Veteran wishes to keep the Hero Dogs vest and identification tags or cards, and have access to the support services provided by Hero Dogs, the team must re-take and pass the certification examination every two years.
 Even though the vest and ID tags or cards are not required by law, they do ease potential public access difficulties and give the Veteran/Hero Dog team a professional appearance.